 Join instructors Linda Hoover and Lizzie Wenrich to learn the craft of making cold process natural soap and a simple soap dish.
 An ideal opportunity for home school students to combine science with a fun project and for anyone who desires learning the process.
 Students will learn safety steps and the chemistry of making soap by the method used before commercial “soaps” were available.
 Essential oils and their benefits will be explored.
 The instructor will prepare a batch of soap while teaching the process and each student will receive a portion to scent with essential oils as desired.
 A personalized ceramic soap dish will also be made and decorated by each participant.
 Both items available for pick up at a later date.

-$50 for adults, $30 for school aged children.
+$50 for adults, $30 for school aged children aged 10-14 years old..
 Register at least one week prior to class to ensure enrollment.
-A full refund will be given for any cancelled workshops.
-All prices include materials.
+A full refund will be given for any cancelled workshops. $10 additional material cost paid on day of workshop.
 Unless otherwise noted, workshops are open to all ages, but children 12 years old and under must be accompanied by an adult.

 Registration can be completed by contacting the studio during regular business hours, 610-987-0273, or by registering online HERE.